Stay In Movie Recommendations banner

 Written by: Brian Gunn and Mark Gunn

-Starring: Elizabeth Banks, David Denman, Jackson A. Dunn, Matt Jones and Meredith Hagner
+Starring: Elizabeth Banks, David Denman, Jackson A. Dunn, Matt Jones, Meredith Hagner

 Synopsis:

 After a difficult struggle with fertility, Tori Breyer’s dreams of motherhood come true with the arrival of a mysterious baby boy.
-Brandon appears to be everything Tori and her husband, Kyle, ever wanted — bright, talented and curious about the world.
-But as Brandon nears puberty, powerful darkness manifests within him, and Tori becomes consumed by terrible doubts about her son.
+Brandon appears to be everything Tori and her husband, Kyle, ever wanted—bright, talented and curious.
+But as Brandon nears puberty, a powerful darkness manifests within him, and Tori becomes consumed by terrible doubts.
 Once Brandon begins to act on his twisted urges, those closest to him find themselves in grave danger.

 Rationale:

-The New Mutants is meant to be a horror film set in the X-Men Universe, so why not watch this horror-based interpretation of Superman’s origin story.
-Produced by James Gunn, Brightburn was a relatively good financial success given its low budget.
+The New Mutants is meant to be a horror film set in the X-Men universe, so try this horror-tinged spin on the Superman origin.
+Produced by James Gunn, Brightburn was a solid financial success given its low budget.

 Find out where you can watch Brightburn here.